Midoryan01/Midoryan01/README.md

 <h1 align="center">Hi 👋, I'm Ryan Adi Sanjaya</h1>
 <h3 align="center">a student at Universitas Bina Sarana Informatika majoring in Information Systems.
-I have a deep interest in web development and system analysis, and I am committed to continuously learning and enhancing my skills in the technology field.</h3>
+I have a deep interest in web development and system analyst, and I am committed to continuously learning and enhancing my skills in the technology field.</h3>

 - 📫 How to reach me **ryanadisanjaya@gmail.com**